Since eco-friendly swimwear is not only helpful for the environment but also looks great, people have been purchasing it for a while.

 Answer: every three to five years

-Most bathing suit designers and manufacturers recommend letting the bathing suit air dry and washing only every three to five years.
+The majority of bathing suit creators and producers advise letting the bathing suit air dry and washing it just every three to five years.

 Is It Okay To Re-Wear A Wet Swimsuit?